haensl/js-profiler/docs/index.md

-# JS Performance
+# JS-Profiler

 ## Documentation

 ### [CLI](./cli.md)

-Learn how to use the `js-performance` command line interface.
+Learn how to use the `js-profiler` command line interface.

 ### [Library](./lib.md)

-Learn how to incorporate `js-performance` into your own applications.
+Learn how to incorporate `js-profiler` into your own applications.